 When the beam is moved to the side of one of the spheres along the dimer axis [see the schematics in Fig.~\ref{Fig2}(b)], bonding and anti-bonding dipolar modes are excitable by both current components as schematically shown next to the graph.
 However, some of the dipolar arrangements are excited preferentially, which is apparent in the respective spectra.
-The electric component of the current efficiently couples with the M1B mode, E1A mode and also E1B mode [solid red line in Fig.~\ref{Fig2}(b)].
+The electric component of the current efficiently couples with the M1B mode, E1A mode, and also E1B mode [solid red line in Fig.~\ref{Fig2}(b)].
 On the other hand, $\Gamma_\mathrm{m}$ [solid blue line in Fig.~\ref{Fig2}(b)] shows a spectral feature arising from the excitation of both M1A and M1B.
 Interestingly, M1A is dominant with respect to M1B, whose excitation gives rise to a small shoulder below 1.1~eV.
-We also observe that the magnetic current component couples only weakly to the E1B and E1A mode.
-However, we note that this loss contribution is still six to seven orders of magnitude smaller than the electric part and would be difficult to isolate as discussed above.
+We also observe that the magnetic current component couples only weakly to the E1B and E1A modes.
+However, we note that this loss contribution is still six to seven orders of magnitude smaller than the electric part and would be difficult to isolate, as discussed above.